imagingbook/scantailor-advanced-tools/README.md

 Copy file `make-pdfs.py` to the ScanTailor's *source folder* (which contains the `./out` directory filled with page output TIFFs), then navigate to the source folder (`cd <scans>`).
-To use only default parameters call
+To use only default parameters open a (bash) shell and call
 ```bash
 > python3 make-pdfs.py
 ```